-Over the last year two friends, both “high performing” sales people, who expressed a burning desire to succeed in life and in their careers, quit their jobs.
+Over the last few years two friends, both "high performing" salespeople, who expressed a burning desire to succeed in life and in their careers, quit their jobs.

-Things got a bit tough and they gave up.
+Things got too tough and they gave up.

 I've seen much the same happen to property investors when the economy or the markets put stumbling blocks in their way.